cliffordwilliam/full-stack-markdown-book/_posts/2024-08-09-introduction-to-web-development.md

 Learning to code is difficult and you will need enjoyment in building things, problem solving and persistence to push through.

+## Outside sources

+Sections from here on out are from outside sources.

 ## Why Learning to Code is So Damn Hard

 This section reference is [here](https://web.archive.org/web/20230630111131/https://www.thinkful.com/blog/why-learning-to-code-is-so-damn-hard/)